Quitting Alcohol Cold Turkey: What to Expect

 Addiction isn’t a problem you have to face alone.
 If you are looking for support and resources then we may be able to help.

-If you are in the greater Los Angeles area and are looking for a safe place to heal, contact us today.
+If you are in the greater Los Angeles area or even other parts of the country and are looking for a safe place to heal, contact us today.